Klemek/GitBlog.md/README.md

 node server.js
 ```

-This might want to use something like screen to separate the process from your current terminal session.
+You might want to use something like screen to separate the process from your current terminal session.

 **4. Create and init your git source**